Jervis Bay Arts Festival

-Although this winter we have not been able to stage a physical version of the SeeChange Festival due to COVID-19, Jervis Bay and Basin Arts is pleased it has been able to create an online gallery to exhibit and sell work by local artists and makers.
+Although this year we were not able to stage a physical version of the SeeChange Festival due to COVID-19, Jervis Bay and Basin Arts was pleased it was able to create an online gallery to exhibit and sell work by local artists and makers.

 MG Dingle + GB Hughes Collection

-Jervis Bay and Basin Arts also thanks Life Member, artist, curator and writer, Max Dingle, for donating his time, experience and skills to support the Making Community Exhibition and People’s Choice Award.
+Jervis Bay and Basin Arts thanks curator, artist and writer, Max Dingle, for donating his time, experience and skills to support the SeeChange 2020 Online Making Community Exhibition.

 In January 2020 Max was awarded the Order of Australia Medal in well-deserved recognition of his outstanding service to culture and arts in the Shoalhaven.

-Dr Natalie McDonagh, President of Jervis Bay and Basin Arts and SeeChange Festival Director, has selected 40 of some 400 works to share with you by way of introduction to this rich and generous gift to our community.
+Dr Natalie McDonagh, President of Jervis Bay and Basin Arts and SeeChange Festival Director, selected 40 of some 400 works to present as an introduction to this rich and generous gift to our community.

 Jervis Bay and Basin Arts

-Our not-for-profit community association – run by dedicated volunteers – has been cultivating cultural arts in our region for more than 20 years to enrich the culture, vibrancy and well-being of our communities.
+Our not-for-profit community association – run by dedicated volunteers – has been fostering the arts in our region for more than 20 years to enrich the culture, vibrancy and well-being of our communities.

-We have been staging the SeeChange Jervis Bay Arts Festival since 2000 has been at the heart of the association’s purpose.
+Staging the SeeChange Jervis Bay Arts Festival since 2000 has been at the heart of the association’s purpose.
 In 2018, the festival became an annual event, strengthening its presence as a cultural beacon in the Shoalhaven.